-- Schools/colleges should recognise that some pupils are more vulnerable to peer on peer abuse, for example pupils with SEND, and take steps to ensure they are able to seek help, ensuring policies are flexible to respond to their specific needs. - Schools/colleges should recognise the role of technology in facilitating bullying, abuse and exploitation, especially sexual harassment and exploitation, and be aware that many incidents will take place online.
-These incidents should be dealt with under the model online safety policy for schools and colleges. https://cscp.org.uk/professionals/schools-and-nurseriessafeguarding-policies/ - Schools/colleges should be aware of incidents involving pupils that take place outside of school and the need to respond appropriately in order to support victims and maintain a safe school environment. - Schools/colleges must be aware of the following when considering the school/college response to peer on peer abuse and sexual violence and harassment: - Peer on peer abuse is likely to breach the pupil's rights under the Human Rights Act 1998. - Some forms of abuse will involve prejudice-based bullying and harassment, or sexual violence or harassment which is primarily directed against specific groups of pupils, and the school/college must be aware of their duty under the Equality Act 2010 to ensure these groups are protected and are not discriminated against by school/college policy. - Schools/colleges should remain aware that every pupil, victim or perpetrator, is entitled to an education and it is in the duty of the school/college to ensure that pupils' education is not adversely affected as a result of peer on peer abuse or any action taken in response to incidents.
+- Schools/colleges should recognise that some pupils are more vulnerable to child on child abuse, for example pupils with SEND, and take steps to ensure they are able to seek help, ensuring policies are flexible to respond to their specific needs. - Schools/colleges should recognise the role of technology in facilitating bullying, abuse and exploitation, especially sexual harassment and exploitation, and be aware that many incidents will take place online.
+These incidents should be dealt with under the model online safety policy for schools and colleges.
+Introduction (cscp.org.uk) - Schools/colleges should be aware of incidents involving pupils that take place outside of school and the need to respond appropriately in order to support victims and maintain a safe school environment. - Schools/colleges must be aware of the following when considering the school/college response to child on child abuse and sexual violence and harassment: - Child on child abuse is likely to breach the pupil's rights under the Human Rights Act 1998. - Some forms of abuse will involve prejudice-based bullying and harassment, or sexual violence or harassment which is primarily directed against specific groups of pupils, and the school/college must be aware of their duty under the Equality Act 2010 to ensure these groups are protected and are not discriminated against by school/college policy. - Schools/colleges should remain aware that every pupil, victim or perpetrator, is entitled to an education and it is in the duty of the school/college to ensure that pupils' education is not adversely affected as a result of child on child abuse or any action taken in response to incidents.

-4 Recognising peer on peer abuse
+4 Recognising child on child abuse

 Bullying and other forms of harmful behaviour by children against their peers can range from low-level, problematic behaviour to abusive behaviour that can put victims at risk of significant harm.
-Staff should be aware that pupils may not report incidents immediately or at all for a variety of reasons, but must be proactive in recognising any peer on peer abuse taking place and take the view that it may be happening even if it is not apparent.
+Staff should be aware that pupils may not report incidents immediately or at all for a variety of reasons but must be proactive in recognising any child on child abuse taking place and take the view that it may be happening even if it is not apparent.
 Reports may be made by friends of the pupil on their behalf or staff may identify changes in behaviour that signal the pupil's distress and should be attentive to these signs.

-It is important that professionals are able to recognise the form that peer on peer abuse can take, including the following:
+It is important that professionals are able to recognise the form that child on child abuse can take, including the following: